Rubin Goldmark: Teaching career

-While Goldmark began his career as a composer and pianist, he is best known for his work as a teacher.
-When not lecturing, or composing, however, Goldmark taught several private students.
-Famously, Goldmark taught a fifteen-year-old Aaron Copland and the young George Gershwin.
-Though Copland was often critical of Goldmark because he found him "too pedantic and academic", Goldmark gave Copland a strong foundation which Copland would rely upon for the rest of his career (Howard, 252).

-The young George Gershwin also turned to Goldmark during the composition of his piano Concerto in F. While his Rhapsody in Blue had been orchestrated by Ferde Grofé, he wished to orchestrate his piano concerto himself, and sought Goldmark's advice (Howard, 249).
-Goldmark's influence as a teacher extended beyond just Gershwin and Copland.
-In 1924, Goldmark became the Head of Composition at the recently opened Juilliard School of Music in New York City.

-Other notable students include composers Fannie Charles Dillon, Sammy Timberg, Vittorio Giannini, Frederick Jacobi and Alexei Haieff.
+Goldmark taught composition to several private students.
+Goldmark taught fifteen-year-old Aaron Copland.
+However, Copland was critical of Goldmark, finding him "too pedantic and academic".
+The young George Gershwin also turned to Goldmark during the composition of his piano Concerto in F. While his Rhapsody in Blue had been orchestrated by Ferde Grofé, he wished to orchestrate his piano concerto himself, and sought Goldmark's advice.
+Other students of Goldmark's include composers Fannie Charles Dillon, Dorothy Priesing, Sammy Timberg, Vittorio Giannini, Frederick Jacobi and Alexei Haieff.

+In 1924, Goldmark became the head of composition at the recently opened Juilliard School of Music in New York City.
+He remained at Juilliard until his death on March 6, 1936, at his residence at 88 Central Park West.

 Musical works

-Though seldom performed today, Goldmark's music was performed regularly during his lifetime.
-In fact, his Negro Rhapsody was among the most performed pieces in the seven years following World War I. In 1910, he was also awarded the 1909 Paderewski Prize for Chamber Music.
+Goldmark's music was performed regularly during his lifetime.
+His Negro Rhapsody was among the most performed pieces in the seven years following World War I. In 1910, he was also awarded the 1909 Paderewski Prize for Chamber Music.
 His other important works include Hiawatha, The Call of the Plains, and his Requiem.
 Goldmark's nationalism is clearly evident from many of the titles of his works – even the ambiguously titled Requiem (perf.
 1919) was inspired by Abraham Lincoln's Gettysburg Address.
 Goldmark's other compositions include a string quartet, a piano trio, a violin sonata, several orchestral pieces, piano music, and songs.